Page Contents

 Probate Process

-Most probate cases for probate a decedent’s estate follow the simple steps below:
+Most probate cases to probate a decedent’s estate follow the simple steps below:

 - The person who petitions the court for appointment as the administrator or executor hires an attorney who specializes in probate to file the petition for probate.